What is 1/3 of 100? A Deep Dive into Fractions and Their Applications

 -

 Percentages: Percentages are essentially fractions with a denominator of 100.
 Understanding fractions allows you to easily convert between fractions and percentages.
-For instance, 1/3 is approximately equal to 33.33%.
+Take this case: 1/3 is approximately equal to 33.33%.

 -